-Milk of magnesia is one of the world's most frequently used constipation cures.
+Milk of magnesia is one of the world's most frequently used constipation treatments.
 Milk of magnesium and other magnesium products are useful by themselves or along with juicing, although the form of magnesium used makes a difference.

 Milk of magnesia is a watery solution made with the chemical magnesium hydroxide, which occurs in nature as the mineral brucite.
 Milk of magnesia draws water into the colon and softens stool, making it easier to pass.
 It also neutralizes stomach acid—so unless you also have heartburn or gastroesophageal reflux disease, it is usually a good idea to take milk of magnesia two hours after your last meal of the day.
 That way your dinner gets fully digested, and you are less likely to experience bloating.